-Terrortories and Kingdoms: Find out about the agreement between Alfred the Great and the Viking King Guthrum.
-Identify, on a map, the main 9th century kingdoms in Britain, including Danelaw, Mercia, Wessex, Northumbria, Dalriada, the Pictish kingdoms, Gwynedd, Dyfed, Powys and Viking settlements in Ireland, including Dublin.
-Identify the territory to which their
+Terrortories and

+Kingdoms: Find out about

+the agreement between

+Alfred the Great and the

+Viking King Guthrum.

+Identify, on a map, the

+main 9th century

+kingdoms in Britain,

+including Danelaw, Mercia,

+Wessex, Northumbria,

+Dalriada, the Pictish

+kingdoms, Gwynedd,

+Dyfed, Powys and Viking

+settlements in Ireland.